Website Navigation that Helps Your Users: Tips and Tricks

 Main site area

-This is the largest and most important part of the page that contains the basic information of the web resource, namely, the text, graphic, audio, and video content.
+This is the largest and most important part of the page that contains the basic information of the web resource, namely, the text, graphics, audio, and video content.
 Among other things, there may also be navigation elements, such as links to other web sections and so on.

 Here we’re dealing with the side column of the site, which is located to the right or left of the main content area.
 The sidebar usually includes the following components (not all of them, though):